-The present study operationalized research-based suggestions in metapragmatic instruction (Bardovi-Harlig & Mahan-Taylor, 2003; García, 1996, 2001; Ishihara & Cohen, 2010; Tatsuki & Houck, 2010).
-Like previous work (eg. Félix-Brasdefer, 2008; García 2001), learners were presented with complete interactions in the target language in the form of role-plays.
+The present study operationalized research-based suggestions for metapragmatic instruction (Bardovi-Harlig & Mahan-Taylor, 2003; García, 1996, 2001; Ishihara & Cohen, 2010; Tatsuki & Houck, 2010).
+Like previous work (e.g. Félix-Brasdefer, 2008; Garcia 2001), learners were presented with complete interactions in the target language in the form of role-plays.
 FL textbooks that to include metapragmatic information typically offer decontextualized phrases to the learners instead of the rich context of complete interactions.
-Exposing learners to the full conversational context of the speech act sequence is crucial to ther ability to understand how and when compliments and compliment responses are deployed in interaction.
+Exposing learners to the full conversational context of the speech act sequence is crucial to the ability to understand how and when compliments and compliment responses are deployed in interaction.

-Previous researchers have emphasized the importance of cross-cultural is please comparisons in metapragmatic instruction, whether between target cultures.
-A fit (e.g., Garcia, 2001) or between the target culture and the native culture (e.g., Instruct Félix-Brasdefer, 2008; Takahashi, 2001).
-The present study adds weight to the argument that learners must have the opportunity to formally examine their out pragmatic competence (Kasper, 1996, 2001) in order to take advantage of bolt data an: L1 and L2 interactional resources, as the instructed learners who did this movel focus of towa they who i the in that that that that interce type an instruclearnen that lea variabil area fo study in set, limit was a re the num modules set.
-Sec collectio further ri Third, ti role-plan adequat sequenc enouah Tespons as Apprlendenc is pleasi Afu Instruct Materia advanta data an;
+Previous researchers have emphasized the importance of cross-cultural comparisons in metapragmatic instruction, whether between target cultures (e.g., García, 2001) or between the target culture and the native culture (e.g., Félix-Brasdefer, 2008; Takahashi, 2001).
+The present study adds weight to the argument that learners must have the opportunity to formally examine their own pragmatic competence (Kasper, 1996, 2001) in order to take advantage of both L1 and L2 interactional resources, as the instructed learners who did this movel, bous or towa they

-Fi
+Who i the in that t able that t intercu

-Lin The
+Fil type a instruc learnei that lea Variabil area fo study in instruct Materia advanta data an.

-toward the NS of Spanish norm and increased the variety of strategies that they produced.
+Lin The set, limit Was a re the num modules set.
+Sec collectio further ri Third, ti tole-plan adequat sequenc enauah respons as Appr lendenc is pleasi A fu toward the NS of Spanish norm and increased the variety of strategies that they produced.

-An additional consideration is the reaction of both instructors and learners. who made unsolicited comments about how much they enjoyed participating in the instructional modules and testing for this experiment.
+An additional consideration is the reaction of both instructors and learners, who made unsolicited comments about how much they enjoyed participating in the instructional modules and testing for this experiment.
 Students commented that they felt like they were learning something practical and that they were able to practice interacting without feeling foolish.
 Instructors indicated that they appreciated the opportunity to expose their students to practical intercultural information.

-Finally, by conducting both a frequency/distribution analysis as well as a type analysis, it is clear that a combination of implicit and explicit metapragmatic instruction would likely be the most effective instructional approach for enhancing learner production of compliments and compliment responses.
+Finally, by conducting both a frequency/distribution analysis as well as a type analysis, it is clear that a combination of implicit and explicit metapragmatic instruction would likely be the most effective instructional approach for enhancinge learner production of compliments and compliment responses.
 It is possible that learners could approach NS frequency/distribution, while also increasing variability in the types of strategies that they produced.
 This is certainly a fruitful area for future research, which will be discussed along with limitations of the study in the following section.